christophercheng/Crushmaven/README.md

 CrushMaven relied on a Facebook hack in order to build the lineups of users who were friends-of-friends with their crush.
 At the time, Facebook limited what friendship data could be obtained through its Graph API (most likely for privacy reasons).
 It also prohibited data scraping of public data by detecting and blocking parsing agents.
 The Crushmaven facebook hack overcame this hurdle.

 CrushMaven was able to effectively parse the paginated pages of the public friends lists for most users.
 The key was going through a backdoor and utilizing an unpublished REST API endpoint that exposed this data.
 (This API endpoint was used as part of ajax calls to dynamically load friends into mobile facebook pages while a user scrolled through a friends list.)
 This required python multi-threading in order to efficiently run.
-And in order to call this endpoint as many times as I needed to (and not get blocked), I had to utilize a cookie that I had to continually refresh.
+And in order to call this endpoint as many times as I needed to (and not get blocked), I had to utilize a cookie that I programatically refreshed by using an in-memory browser agent.
 Essentially I was mocking as a new, different browser user on a frequent basis.

 Note, this functionality has most likely been prohibited and sealed off by Facebook in recent years.
 But it worked great when it did :-)